Impakter

 Today’s ESG Updates

-• EU Commission Tests the AI Act: EU officials confirmed discussions with OpenAI and Anthropic over how their frontier AI models will comply with the bloc’s incoming AI regulation, particularly around systemic risk and transparency obligations.
+• EU Commission Tests the AI Act: EU officials confirmed discussions with OpenAI and Anthropic over how their frontier AI models will comply with the bloc’s incoming AI regulation.

-Trump-Xi Summit to span Iran, nuclear energy, trade an AI
+Trump-Xi Summit to span Iran, nuclear energy, trade and AI

 The U.S. wants China to pressure Tehran toward a deal and limit support flows tied to oil revenues, dual-use exports, and potentially weapons-related networks.
 China, meanwhile, depends heavily on Middle Eastern energy and does not want either regime collapse in Iran or a prolonged disruption in the Strait of Hormuz.
 These negotiations will be happening while tensions over Taiwan remain high.